La Mercè Festival in Barcelona – What to Expect

 The Terra i Gust fair

-At , a sustainable food festival will take place, featuring tastings, cooking shows, workshops, prizes, and concerts.
-This is the fourth edition of the , inviting you to enjoy music, food, and drinks in a more mindful way.
+At Parc de la Ciutadella, a sustainability-focused food festival will take place, featuring tastings, live cooking shows, workshops, awards, and concerts.
+Now in its fourth edition, the festival invites visitors to enjoy food, music, and drinks more consciously and mindfully.

 What's the story behind the poster?